-Sheri loves to write (eleven books so far!) and travels the world inspiring audiences of all ages to believe in themselves, dream bigger dreams, and take action to live their best lives.
+Sheri loves to write (thirteen books so far!) and travels the world inspiring audiences of all ages to believe in themselves, dream bigger dreams, and take action to live their best lives.
 She creates books, products, and experiences that empower kids.
 All of her children’s books were #1 best-sellers, including The Little Rose which was a #1 Amazon Best-seller for over 60 weeks, became the #1 Top-Rated Children’s eBook on Amazon, and was adapted into a stage play.

 CBS Los Angeles selected her as one of the top 3 authors in her local area, a distinction she shares with Dean Koontz.
 Sheri’s books have been honored with multiple awards, including 3 gold medals in the Readers Favorite International Book Awards.
 She is a recipient of the prestigious Gold Mom’s Choice Award honoring the best in family friendly entertainment.
 She was selected as an inspirational beauty by supermodel Cindy Crawford’s “Beauties Give Back” campaign.